 What is the difference between the lease commencement date and the effective date?

-In some cases, the effective date and the lease commencement date coincide, meaning the lease becomes effective and the tenant takes possession of the property on the same day.
-However, there can be instances where the effective date precedes the lease commencement date.
+In some leases, these dates are the same; in others, the effective date comes first.
 For example, if a lease agreement is signed in advance but the tenant’s occupancy doesn’t begin until a later date, the effective date remains the date of signing while the lease commencement date is the actual start of tenancy.

 What is the difference between the lease commencement date and the inception date?